 Making sure that you and your movers are speaking the same language is very important.
 You already know that there is a lot of moving terminology to get familiar with.
 However, what you may not realize is that in addition to this, movers tend to use their own lingo that you very well may interpret to have a very different meaning.
 It is hard to say whether they do this simply because they have been in the business a while and it is second nature, or if they are purposely trying to increase your bill without you realizing it.
-Even with top recommended movers it is a good idea to know that what they say and what they mean can be very different.
+Even with top recommended moving companies, it is a good idea to know that what movers say and what they mean can be very different.

 “We Can Give You an Estimate of Your Move.”

 What this means is “I can guess at a price based on how many rooms you have and use the information you tell me, but plan on it being more.”
 Estimates are non-binding, and there are usually hidden charges added on moving day.
 Since there is no way of knowing exactly how much stuff you have or what the weight is simply by communicating online or the phone, they have the perfect excuse to charge more once they actually see what you have.